Seteeri/Particle/doc/ARCHITECTURE.md

 # User Operation

+The underlying data model is the directed graph.
+On a fundamental level, there exists only vertices and edges, i.e. any objects can be linked to other objects.

+Planes are used for their simplicity, efficiency, and convenience.
+Many objects are modeled as quads such as windows, pixels are typically square, glyph rendering and metrics, etc. Other shapes can be used however, there are tradeoffs such as using more advanced models as nodes will lower the amount of instances that can be rendered.

 Three graphs are presented to the user:
 1. Timeline symbols - undo graph; when functions are executed they are moved here including input data